 Book your Salt Lake City to Yellowstone tour: SLC to Yellowstone and Grand Teton NP (4-day tour)

 If you want to save some money but don’t want to drive 8 hours from Denver to YNP, flying to Salt Lake City is the perfect choice for you.

 Jackson Hole, Wyoming

-Located only a 1.5-hour drive from the south entrance of YNP, Jackson Hole is the closest large airport to Yellowstone.
+Located only a 1.5-hour drive from the south entrance of YNP, Jackson Hole is a city in Wyoming and is the closest large airport to Yellowstone.

 Book your Jackson to Yellowstone day trip: One day lower loop tour of Yellowstone NP from Jackson

 As a popular ski resort town in the winter, flights to Jackson Hole are usually not too expensive.
 If you are planning to visit the adjacent Grand Teton National Park in addition to Yellowstone National Park, Jackson Hole is the perfect airport to fly into.